-This DIY-lawn care plan brought my yard back to life
+This DIY lawn care plan brought my yard back to life

 But if doing the work yourself doesn’t sound appealing or if you don’t have the time, then a professional lawn care company is a better, but likely more expensive, alternative.

-In the six weeks I spent trying out Sunday lawn care, my grass became greener and looked lusher than it’s ever looked since I bought the house in 2017.
+In the weeks I spent trying out Sunday Lawn Care, my grass became greener and looked lusher than it’s ever looked since I bought the house in 2017.
 Unfortunately, after testing, my yard was dug up due to broken drain pipes, so I can’t speak to the longevity of Sunday.
-But I am impressed by our initial experience, and I’ll be ordering a new Sunday lawn care plan to help our newly sodded grass grow.
+But the results I saw in my yard are definitely promising.

-Shop Smart Lawn Care plans at Sunday starting at $119 (use code REVIEWED20 for $20 off)
+Sunday Lawn Care Plans starting at $119

 Prices were accurate at the time this article was published but may change over time.